ThabisoM7/C2-SERVER-FORENICS-ANALYSIS/README.md

 The agent successfully beaconed to the C2 server and established persistence via registry keys.
 Velociraptor hunts revealed malicious artifacts, execution timestamps, and supported timeline analysis

+(DISCLAIMER: ALL THE WORK AND CONFIGURATIONS THAT HAVE TAKEN PLACE WITHIN THIS REPO ARE STRICTLY FOR EDUCATIONAL PURPOSES)